jurekkow/functional-potatoes/README.md

 Do not remember to install [requirements](requirements.txt).

-Good luch and have fun!
+Good luck and have fun!